-The Smith River Community Health Assessment (available here) is the result of a survey mailed earlier this year by Siskiyou Land Conservancy to all residents of the isolated California town of Smith River, which lies near the estuary of the Wild and Scenic Smith River just a few miles south of the Oregon border.
+The Smith River Community Health Assessment is the result of a survey mailed in 2016 by Siskiyou Land Conservancy to all residents of the isolated California town of Smith River, which lies near the estuary of the Wild and Scenic Smith River just a few miles south of the Oregon border.
 Smith River (population 2,000) has been called the “Easter Lily Capital of the World” because all Easter lily bulbs grown for use in North America are produced by just four growers in fields that surround the town and the Smith River estuary.

 Smith River lily farmers apply high concentrations of several toxic pesticides.
 Many of the chemicals are carcinogens, including the fumigants metam sodium and 1,3-dichloropropene, which are used on this remote stretch of rugged California coast in pounds-per-acre concentrations that rival those used in California’s most industrial agricultural counties.
 Some of the pesticides can cause nerve damage and birth defects, as well as skin rashes, respiratory problems, eye problems, and other health issues.